the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 Although scheduling is difficult for any form of event organizing, please take the time to consider what barriers an event's timing will have on your ability to be inclusive of people with lived experience and refer to your local area for any specific dates to avoid, and you can view an interfaith events calendar here: https://www.interfaith-calendar.org/.

 When planning the dates for the event, it is also useful to consider the potential travel times of your attendees.
-If your event takes place in person, try to choose a date and start time that takes into account how long your attendees will need to travel.
+If your event takes place in-person, try to choose a date and start time that takes into account how long your attendees will need to travel.
 For example, having your event start at 10:30 a.m. allows for inter-city travel the morning before the event.

 (cl-inclusive-events-timeline-planning)=